 If you are a website owner or reseller you may have heard of WHM but may not be familiar with its features and how to use it effectively.
-This post provides in-depth explanation of WHM primary functions and features.
+This post provides an in-depth explanation of WHM’s primary functions and features.

 What is WHM?

-WHM is used to easily create custom hosting packages and accounts for cPanel users.
-The packages feature allows you to choose the services you want to provide for each cPanel user account.
+WHM is used to create custom hosting packages easily and accounts for cPanel users.
+The packages feature allows you to choose your services for each cPanel user account.
 You can create pricing tiers and suspend or terminate user accounts.
-WHM allows you to offer special reseller hosting so you can scale your hosting business.
+WHM allows you to offer unique reseller hosting to scale your hosting business.

-Easily transfer cPanel accounts from remote servers with no hassle.
+Quickly transfer cPanel accounts from remote servers with no hassle.
 You will need to enter only the remote server IP address and ssh login details.
-It is advised not to select experimental features during remote transfer of cPanel accounts.
+It is advised not to select experimental features during the remote transfer of cPanel accounts.

 WHM has advanced server monitoring tools.
-View how your account resources are being consumed and get actionable insights on critical issues effecting your network.
+View how your account resources are consumed and get actionable insights into critical issues affecting your network.

 WHM has many security tools with tight integration with cPanel accounts.
-You can easily whitelist or blacklist IP, regions, or countries.
-Deployment of SSL certificates on all domains is automated with cPanel and Let’s encrypt SSL certificates.
+You can easily allow or block IP, regions, or countries.
+Deployment of SSL certificates on all domains is automated with cPanel and Let’s Encrypt SSL certificates.
 With Exim, you can encrypt all outgoing email messages.
-A new feature of WHM security is multi-factor authentication which harden cPanel account security.
+A new feature of WHM security is multi-factor authentication which hardens cPanel account security.